 “When it comes to navigating through digital environments such as websites and emails, humans are pretty darned predictable.
 We ruddy love buttons.
 Just think of the last time you saw a big red button in real life – I bet it was calling out “press me, presssss meeee”.

 Well, online buttons are the same.
-When our brains see a button, it draws us to press, click or tap it.
+When our brains see a button, it draws us to press, click, or tap it.
 If you want as many email subscribers as possible to click through to your website, activate that primal button-loving desire with a big bold rectangle.”

 6. Include a consistent plan B